devbenja/devbenja/README.md

 ### 🚀 About Me
 <hr>

-<p align="center">Greetings!
-I graduated in Computer Engineering from the National Engineering University of Nicaragua.
+<p align="center">Graduated in Computer Engineering from the National Engineering University of Nicaragua.
 My passion
 lies in programming and technology, driving me to continuously seek new challenges for skill enhancement.</p>

 <br>